imcarvalho/phanpy-darcula/README.md

 It's Phanpy for Mastodon, but aeshetics.
+Stylus is my love.

 Note that I created this in 10 minutes, it's likely not thorought.